vippsas/vipps-epayment-api/payment_states.md

 CAPTURED : Payment fully or partially captured\nDefined by ""aggregate.capturedAmount"" object CAPTURED --> REFUNDED
 REFUNDED : REFUNDED
-REFUNDED : Payment fully or partially refunded\nDefined by ""$.aggregate.refundedAmount"" object REFUNDED --> [*] : Once payment is\nfully refunded
+REFUNDED : Payment fully or partially refunded\nDefined by ""aggregate.refundedAmount"" object REFUNDED --> [*] : Once payment is\nfully refunded
 CREATED --> CANCELLED : Not possible if the user is \nactively authorising the \npayment AUTHORIZED --> CANCELLED